 SPF: Use a separate facial sun block during the warmer months.

-Skincare routine additions in your 40s
+Skincare routine for your 40s

-Skincare routine updates for your 50s
+Skincare routine for your 50s

 Cleansers: Foams or gel cleansers aren't best suited to very dry or dehydrated skin, so upgrade to something more luxurious, even in the morning.
 Eve Lom Cleanser must be the original cleansing balm and is deliciously softening with plant oils and cocoa butter.